 Police Officers frequently make mistakes when they investigate and arrest a driver for OWI or Operating While Intoxicated in Michigan.
 An experienced Michigan drunk driving attorney is most likely to discover police errors during DUI and drunk driving arrests that may result in a dismissal or an acquittal in a DUI case.
 Many of these mistakes include, but are not limited to the following:

 - Assuming that “witnessed” driving behavior (i.e., weaving, cell phone use, distraction) is related to alcohol consumption.

 - Observing driver behavior from a distance and attributing the behavior to the driver and not to the road conditions (i.e., swerving to avoid potholes or animals in the roadway)

-- Requesting all people submit to Standard Field Sobriety Tests (SFST), regardless of whether the person is physically unable to pass the exercises even while totally sober.
+- Requesting all people submit to Standard Field Sobriety Tests (SFST), regardless of whether they are physically unable to pass the exercises even while totally sober.

-- Failing to eliminate distractions and obstacles during the SFST which invalidate the test (i.e.: loose gravel, unlevel surfaces, wind blowing, darkness, strobe lights, moving traffic, etc.)
+- Failing to eliminate distractions and obstacles during the SFST invalidates the test (i.e., loose gravel, unlevel surfaces, wind blowing, darkness, strobe lights, moving traffic, etc.)

 - Failing to properly instruct the driver during the instructional phase of the SFSTs.